PrzemyslawKlys/NDceRpc/README.md

 * Ensure that thowing exception in one way operation (in worker thread) does not crashes processes and behaves like WCF.
 * Ensure that error description can be handled by native code.
 * Do not copy message twice, use header and contat
-* Add Alpc transport to WCF
+* Add Alpc transport to WCF.
+* Add Domain Socket to WCF in UNIX

 ### Related